Mai Shiranui: In other media

 Mai has appeared in various other media related to the Fatal Fury and King of Fighters series.
 In film, she was one of the protagonists of the 2009 American live-action movie The King of Fighters.
 The movie is loosely based on the games, and portrays her as a CIA agent and girlfriend to fellow series character Iori Yagami.
 She works alongside the other heroes to try and stop the villain Rugal, who seeks to use an alternate reality to gain the power of the god Orochi.
 She was played by Maggie Q, who performed her own stunts, while in Japan she was dubbed by Ami Koshimizu.

 In anime, Mai first appears in Fatal Fury 2: The New Battle where she is voiced by Sarah Sawatsky in English, and Kotono Mitsuishi in Japanese.
 Appearing in a small role, she is kidnapped by the villain Laurence Blood, with Andy rescuing her.
 In the follow up anime Fatal Fury: The Motion Picture, Mai helps the others on their quest to stop the antagonist Laocorn Gaudeamus and his henchmen, and is voiced by Lisa Ann Beley in English while Mitsuishi reprises her role in Japanese.
 She additionally appears in The King of Fighters: Another Day, a tie in to Maximum Impact where she is voiced by Akoya Sogi.

-In other video media, Mai also appears in the YouTube animated series The King of Fighters: Destiny as part of the "Queens Team" alongside King and Yuri.
+In other video media, she was portrayed by Tomomi Miyauchi in live-action commercials for Fatal Fury 2 produced by Takara.
+Mai also appears in the YouTube animated series The King of Fighters: Destiny as part of the "Queens Team" alongside King and Yuri.
 Produced in China, she is voiced by Ami Koshimizu in Japanese, and Selene Zhan in Chinese, who was also the dubbing director for the work.
 Motion capture for Mai's body and face meanwhile was provided by Duan Yixuan of the idol group BEJ48.
 For her crossover appearance in Korean mobile game Mad Blade, the developers produced a live-action short film featuring Mai.
 Played by actress Pan Chun Chun, the short plays on a joke about her originating from 2D fighting games, showing her initially unable to move from side to side against an opponent.

 In audio media, Mai appears in Dengeki G's Magazine drama CD series for Fatal Fury, where she is voiced by Megumi Hayashibara.
 In 1994, Japanese idol Reiko Chiba performed a vocal track called "Dear Mai Boi" in character as Mai for her music single Non Stop!
 One Way Love, later cosplaying as the character to promote it.
 Akoya Sogi meanwhile performed as Mai as part of the King of Fighter '97 Radio Drama Clash Edition broadcast in Japan in 1997.
 Later, she appeared alongside the rest of SNK's voice cast as part of their "NEO・GEO DJ Station Live" audio performances in Shinjuku, Tokyo, singing "Dear Mai Boi" herself in 1998.
 Recordings of the events were later released on laserdisc and CD as two-disc sets.